 The gastric bypass surgeon will perform a series of tests to rule out leaks.

-The hospitals for gastric bypass in Tijuana, Mexico are:
+The hospitals for gastric bypass surgery in Tijuana, Mexico are:

 The bariatric surgeon in Tijuana has a track record of 1,000+ surgeries.
 He specializes in the following: